cantel/MyATLASProject/README.md

 ## Cut-based analysis exercise

+Ideally done once all levels have been mastered.
 No need for any scripts in the git repository.
 Just follow the link.

 Lets get a feeling for applying _cuts_ on your data!